The Uni Tutor – Guide to Avoiding Essay Scams

 Just because a website is number 1 on Google’s paid listings doesn’t mean it’s genuine!

 You might see attractive badges on the company’s website that suggest they are part of ‘consumer protection’ groups.
 These are very easy to forge (and if you do a little research, you’ll often find that the groups don’t exist).
 You should also be wary of name dropping, saying they work with companies you know to be reputable.
 Check out their claims – we’ve found many are lies!
 Almost all reputation banners will link to the company providing the endorsement and display a page showing that information about the linked site – take a look at the McAfee badges on our order form, which are linked to our verification page on McAfee.com

 There is no governing body for the essay or dissertation industry, so don’t be fooled by pretty logos, fake endorsements or made-up quotes.

-All UK websites must comply with a number of legal requirements.
-If the website you’re thinking of using doesn’t comply with this list, ask yourself whether or not it is likely to be a genuine UK-based company.
+All SWISS websites must comply with a number of legal requirements.
+If the website you’re thinking of using doesn’t comply with this list, ask yourself whether or not it is likely to be a genuine SWISS-based company.